MCP Server (Legacy Version)¶

 Tool Overview¶

-Currently, a total of 37 business tools are provided, covering Dashboard, Data, Errors, Event, Field Schema, Incident, Infrastructure, LLM, Log Index, Member, Metric, Monitor, Pipeline, APM, RUM, Network, Profile, Catalog, and other domains.
+Currently, 37 business tools are provided, covering Dashboard, Data, Errors, Event, Field Schema, Incident, Infrastructure, LLM, Log Index, Member, Metric, Monitor, Pipeline, APM, RUM, Network, Profile, Catalog, and other domains.

 Dashboard¶